Quick answer

 When babies can eat kiwi

-Choose fully ripe kiwi - it should yield to gentle pressure.
-Hard or under-ripe kiwi is too firm for young babies.
+Choose ripe kiwi that yields to gentle pressure; under-ripe kiwi is firm and very tart.

 See our first foods for baby guide for more ideas.